-Service area less than 20% poverty or 70% LMI Service area equal/more than 20% poverty or 70% LMI \$350 per LMI person \$1,000 per LMI person
+O Service area less than 20% poverty or 70% LMI \$350 per LMI person

 The maximum grant limit may be waived, by the Secretary of Commerce, where it is determined that the increased cost is appropriate and necessary to address state and local economic development needs as long as CDBG requirements will still be met.
 A waiver may be further considered in unique circumstances where the level of assistance is determined justified by the Secretary of Commerce based upon the overall impact of the project and where the necessary level of assistance cannot be met by other available resources in a timely manner.